-Tremont Sheldon attorneys and team members are transparent, compassionate, and accomplished.
+Our attorneys and team members at Tremont Sheldon P.C. are transparent, compassionate and accomplished.
 We are a client-focused firm.
-Beginning with the first office visit, phone conference or video meeting, each person is treated with understanding and compassion, and each case is given the individual attention the case deserves.
+Beginning with the first office visit, phone conference or video meeting, our lawyers treat each person with understanding and compassion, and they give each case the individual attention it deserves.

 Your initial consultation is free of charge, and you are not obligated to retain us.
-If at the conclusion of our initial meeting, you feel comfortable with us and would like us to represent you, then you will be asked to sign certain paperwork, which will enable us to act as your legal representative throughout the course of your case.
-During the entire process you do not pay us, we are only paid when your case is resolved.
+If, at the conclusion of our initial meeting, you feel comfortable with our attorneys and would like one of them to represent you, then you will be asked to sign certain paperwork, which will enable them to act as your legal representative throughout the course of your case.
+During the entire process, you do not pay us; we are only paid when your case is resolved.

 Below is an example of a timeline of a case.
-Each case is unique, and this is just an example.
-Timing of cases can take months to years and your individual attorney will discuss your personal timeline.
+Each case is unique, so this is just an example.
+Timing of cases can take months to years, and your individual attorney will discuss your personal timeline.

 In the beginning, we will be gathering information for two parts of your case:

-- Attend a pretrial to discuss your case.
+- Attend a pretrial hearing to discuss your case